vatesfr/xen-orchestra/backups.md

 **Warning**: snapshots are not backups.
 All snapshots are on the same Storage than their original disk.
 If you lose the original VDI (or the SR), you'll **lose all your snapshots**.

 [Read more about it](https://xen-orchestra.com/blog/xen-orchestra-4-2/#schedulerollingsnapshots).

+> Advice: due to space usage, rolling snapshots should be avoided for large VMs on non-thin provisioned storages.

 ## Logs